Copacabana

 Copacabana is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Copacabana's dwelling structure, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+As of the latest Census evaluation in Copacabana, dwelling structures comprised 94.5% houses and 5.5% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+This is compared to Sydney metropolitan area's 55.9% houses and 44.1% other dwellings.
 Home ownership in Copacabana stood at 35.2%, with mortgaged dwellings at 41.7% and rented ones at 23.1%.
-The median monthly mortgage repayment was $2,300, below Sydney metro's average of $2,427.
-The median weekly rent figure in Copacabana was $510, compared to Sydney metro's $470.
-Nationally, Copacabana's mortgage repayments were higher at $2,300 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,300, lower than the Sydney metro average of $2,427.
+Median weekly rent in Copacabana was $510, higher than the Sydney metro figure of $470.
+Nationally, Copacabana's median mortgage repayments were significantly higher at $2,300 compared to Australia's average of $1,863, while median rents were substantially higher at $510 compared to the national figure of $375.

 Frequently Asked Questions - Housing